Pagure/pagure/doc/usage/theming.rst

 -------------

-Serving static files via flask is fine for development but in production you will probably want to have apache server them.
+Serving static files via flask is fine for development but in production you will probably want to have Apache serve them.
 This will allow caching either on the server side or on the client side.

-You can ask apache to behave in a similar way as does flask-multistatic with flask here, ie: search in one folder and if you don't find the file look in another one.
+You can ask Apache to behave in a similar way as does flask-multistatic with flask here, i.e.: search in one folder and if you don't find the file look in another one.

-`An example apache configuration <https://pagure.io/flask-multistatic/blob/master/f/example.conf>`_ is provided as part of the sources of `flask-multistatic`_.
+`An example Apache configuration <https://pagure.io/flask-multistatic/blob/master/f/example.conf>`_ is provided as part of the sources of `flask-multistatic`_.